-DSI.03.14 Peculiarities and Management of Forest Investments

-Autumn/3rd semester 4 hours per week = 14 Lectures / 14 seminar
+DSI.03.02 Management of Forest Investments ECTS credits: 5 Autumn / 3 rd semester 4 hours per week = 14 Lectures / 14 seminar

-This course provides information concerning the economics behind investments in forest roads and torrents control, where the cashflows are spare or simply do not exists.
+This course provides information concerning the economics behind investments in forest roads and torrents control, where the cash flows are spare or simply do not exists.
 The basic cost-benefit and cost-effective analyses assumed by these two types of investments are thoroughly presented along with the legal framework concerning investment economics, including the loopholes the forest managers and planners shall be aware of.